This guide is for educational, research, and harm reduction purposes only.

 Please do diligent research when purchasing for any website.
 There have been reports of unethical websites that do not deliver on their promises.
 Again, you are responsible for your actions.

-To learn more about the efforts in the US, visit Decriminalize Nature or Psychedelic Support's article "Are Psychedelics Legal Now?
-Initiatives for Legalization and Decriminalization".
+To learn more about the efforts in the US, visit Decriminalize Nature or Psychedelic Alpha's Psychedelic Legalization & Decriminalization Tracker.

 In Canada, while psilocybin is illegal on the national level, there is a fast-growing number of online dispensaries that offer magic mushrooms.